DariusDahl/DariusDahl/README.md

 ## 4. Projects & Experience

-### Data Annotation Tech *(March 2024 – Present)*
+### Project Future *(January 2025 – May 2025)*
-- Training AI chatbots to interpret and generate code, analyze images, summarize text, and solve mathematical problems to improve model accuracy and efficiency.
+- Spearheaded Agile project development and coordinated cross-functional collaboration with team members and external partners to establish technical requirements and project goals.
-- Conducting quality assurance on AI-generated outputs, ensuring logical consistency and relevance in natural language processing.
+- Led the design and implementation of a scalable database solution for student and teacher accessibility, ensuring seamless integration and functionality.

 ### Ollama *(September 2024 – December 2024)*
 - Improved command functionality in the [Ollama open-source project](https://ollama.com/) by developing new aliases (‘/quit’ for ‘/exit’ and ‘/bye’) and implementing structured logging for generated responses.